 What is the Community Foundation Opportunity Network?

 Dr. Robert Putnam has started an enormously important conversation about America’s growing “opportunity gap.”
 The issues and trends he raises in his landmark 2015 book Our Kids: The American Dream in Crisis comprise an existential challenge to our notions about fairness, the future of American communities, the basis of income inequality, and our assumptions about long-term economic and social sustainability.
-Putnam’s credentials as one of the world’s foremost scholars and his access to national and international leaders have galvanized attention to this issue from governments, academia, philanthropy, social change institutions, and the media.
-Putnam has advised President Obama, Hillary Clinton, Jeb Bush, and Paul Ryan, among others.
-He has met privately with the Democratic caucus of the U.S. Congress.
-He has received more than 1,000 speaking invitations and 500 media requests in the past year.
-Expert national panels convened by Putnam at the Harvard Kennedy School are releasing a highly actionable white paper that outlines five community solutions to narrow the opportunity gap “from cradle to career”: Family supports and parenting; early childhood development; K-12 education in and out of school; strengthening community institutions; and on ramps to successful work.
+Expert national panels convened by Putnam at the Harvard Kennedy School released a highly actionable white paper in early 2016 that outlines five community solutions to narrow the opportunity gap “from cradle to career”: family supports and parenting; early childhood development; K-12 education in and out of school; strengthening community institutions; and on-ramps to successful work.
 Many of these solutions are known to social change advocates and foundations.
 The challenge is to align them and empower sustained action.
 That’s where community foundations come in.

 CFON has two mutually reinforcing objectives:

 - Increase the capability of individual community foundations to drive meaningful change in closing the opportunity gap in their communities.

 - Aggregate the power of community foundation to drive real change beyond individual, local communities.